AndyFHWN/CLIMB_PSU/README.md

 - // checksum of byte 0 to 65 via XOR
 - dataVector[68] = dataVector[0];

 This data vector with the size of 69 byte is send to the CC1/2.
-In the firmware of ht CC1/2 the vector is extended to the size of 88 byte and filled with data from CC1/2.
-In the firmware of CC2 the data vector is extaded as follows:
+In the firmware of the CC1/2 the vector is extended to the size of 88 byte and filled with data from CC1/2. e.g. In the firmware of CC2 the data vector is extended as follows:

 The dataVector from the MC is received from CC2 via UART byte per byte and saved in a new vector called "data".

 main.h: